zarmory/uberlogging/README.rst

 ################
 No tests, only deadlines :)
-Seriously though, there is ``demo.sh`` script that's good enough for now, since this library is not going to see much of development.
+Seriously though, there is ``demo.sh`` script that's good enough for now, since this library is not going to see much of a development.

 Tested on Python3.6+ only!